Melanie James (PhD) has won international, national and state awards for her communication campaigns, innovative course design, and academic work.

 Melanie researched the application of her strategic positioning framework to the field of Science Diplomacy.
 The paper reporting on this exploratory research, co-authored with Dr Deborah Wise and Professor Luk van Langenhove, was accepted into the Public Diplomacy stream of the 2020 International Communications Association Conference and was presented 21-25 May 2020.

-She is a published creative writer and poet, and has been a finalist in the Australian Vogel Literary Award.
-In September 2016 she was named as a finalist in the University of New Orleans Press non-fiction/memoir competition.
+Melanie is also is a published creative writer, and has been a finalist in the Australian Vogel Literary Award and the 2016 University of New Orleans Press non-fiction/memoir competition.

 Employment history and academic qualifications can be found here (opens in new window on LinkedIn).

-Melanie lives in Newcastle, Australia – a fabulous city situated on a beach and a harbour!
-You can follow her on Twitter @melanie_james
+Melanie lives in Newcastle, Australia – a city situated on a beach and a harbour!

 Melanie was an invited contributing author for the Wiley International Encyclopedia of Strategic Communication (2018) and her major entries on the subjects of “Emergent Strategy” and “Strategic Readiness” are increasingly cited in multidisciplinary contexts.

 Melanie chaired the newly formed University of Newcastle’s Massive Open Online course (MOOC) steering committee and project-managed the first MOOC development for the University of Newcastle, which won the global award “MOOC of the Year” in December 2017 for Exceptional Contribution to Online Learning by Edx – global award “MOOC of the Year” for Exceptional Contribution to Online Learning by Edx.